e4jr/Runet-quotes/README.md

 //eng
  This is my tutorial project using Spring boot and Postgresql.
-In this project, I save quotes from the site http://iash.org.ru, save them in my data base and display them using a command in a telegram bot. link to bot: https://t.me/projectquotes_bot bot commands:
+In this project, I save quotes from the site http://iash.org.ru, save them in my data base and display them using a command in a telegram bot.
+Link to bot:
+https://t.me/projectquotes_bot
+Bot commands:
 /start - start a dialogue
 /next - next quote
 /prev - previous quote